Operational guide and checklist

 Protocols for dealing with emergencies, evacuations and accidents will be impacted by the need to maintain physical distancing, while individuals who would normally lead or coordinate site responses in such situations may be amongst those working from home.
 Emergency, evacuation and accident response processes therefore should have been considered to ensure effective arrangements are in place.
 Everyone onsite should be familiar with new processes.

-Health Protection Scotland (HPS) have provided COVID-19 information and guidance for general (non-healthcare) settings which reiterates that people should not travel if they exhibit any COVID-19 symptoms.
-The HPS advice and any subsequent safe travelling advice should be factored into company decisions on planned returns to work.
+Health Protection Scotland (HPS) have provided COVID-19 information and guidance for general (non-healthcare) settings, which reiterates that people should not travel if they exhibit any COVID-19 symptoms.
+The HPS advice and any subsequent safe travelling advice outlined in Transport Scotland's Transition Plan, which sets out guidance on travel and transportation, should be factored into company decisions on returning to work.

 All arrangements for those staff who need to travel to work should be reviewed and consideration given to the need for additional measures to ensure these staff are able to maintain physical distancing when using public or private transport and are applying effective hand hygiene before and after journeys.
 For employees who live a reasonable distance from their workplace, the best and advised option is to walk or cycle.